bstudiosoriginal/WordHuntAnagram/README.md

 # WordHuntAnagram
- Play iMessage Anagram and wordhunt or any search word game using this module.
+ Play iMessage Anagram and wordhunt or any search word game using this `module`.

 # Example

 `

     word = Wordhunt(4, 4, args='yiuonhjnhffhggdb')
     word.hunt()
     print(word.words)